With

 Photographs

-on ssmaritime and associate pages are by the author or from the
+on ssmaritime and associate pages are either by the author or

-there are some images that have been provided by Shipping
+some images and photographs that have been provided by Shipping

-Companies and private photographers or collectors.
-Credit is
+Companies or private photographers or collectors.
+Credit is given

-given to all contributors.
-However, there are some photographs
+to all contributors, however, there are some photographs provided

-provided to me without details regarding the photographer/owner
+to me without details regarding the photographer or owner

 concerned.
-I hereby invite if owners of these images would be so
+Therefore, I hereby invite if owners of these images

-kind to make them-selves known to me (my email address may be
+would be so kind to make them-selves known to me; my email

 ssMaritime

-is owned and © Copyright by Reuben Goossens - All Rights
+is owned & © Copyright by Reuben Goossens - All Rights

 Reserved